aruba/nae-scripts/README.md

 	├── 8400
 	├── 832X
 	├── genericx86
-	├── LICENSE.md
 	├── README.md
-	└── Release-Notes
 </pre>

-Inside each folder, you will find the actual script and the documentation around that script:
+Inside each folder, the user will find another folder that contains scripts and documentation that are published (or available to download):
 <pre>
 	├── interface_state_stats_monitor.1.0.md
 	└── interface_state_stats_monitor.1.0.py
 </pre>

-- #### license:
-	Apache 2.0 license file

 - #### README:
 	How to use this repository

-- #### Release-Notes:
-	version by version notes for agents on the repository.
-	Known issues, Fixed issues etc.